 Campus Safety officers regularly patrol the campus including buildings, residence halls, and grounds by foot, vehicle, and bicycle.
 Though not sworn police officers, they work closely with the Oberlin police and fire departments to carry out their responsibilities in a diligent and courteous manner.

-Parking permits will be available beginning Tuesday, August 20, 2019, at the new Campus Safety Office at Dascomb.
-Parking permits are available on Monday, 8 a.m. to 2:30 p.m., and Tuesday through Friday, 8 a.m. to 4 p.m.
-Registration Forms will be available online (login required, VPN required for off-campus users).
+Parking permits will be available beginning Tuesday, August 20, 2019, at the new Campus Safety office at Dascomb.
+Parking permits are available from 8 a.m. to 2:30 p.m., Monday; and 8 a.m. to 4 p.m., Tuesday though Friday.
+Registration forms will be available online (login required, VPN required for off-campus users).

 The Oberlin College Campus Safety strives to provide a safe and secure environment with a staff who works closely with the college community, and city police, fire, and ambulance offices in providing safety services.
 This site contains useful and important information about campus security services, policies, and employment opportunities.